MS Teams Rant

 This is a personal preference thing, but chats are displayed in a messages style interaction, where other people's chats are left justified and my chats are right justified.
 It also highlights mine in blue.
 Again, it's a personal preference but I would rather it be more IRC style with all of them aligned the same way.
 I don't mind there being different colors, it just seems pointless to me to justify them that way.
 Ultimately this is probably the exact reason that 60% of the chat screen is wasted.
 If the full screen is used, and right/left justified the messages your eyes would have to track a lot of pixels to follow a conversation.
 There are no settings to change this behavior, and no way to override it with a theme change.

 Using the same horizontal metric, Slack utilizes 85% of the screen for chat, only missing 280px on the left for the channel listing and leaving 1640px for the chat content.
+You can also drag the border to resize the channel area in Slack.
 Apart from the minimal amount of space around objects, there is no completely wasted space in the slack interface.

 In Slack, you also have some additional settings to tweak the layout to make the most use of the already-ample space used.
 These include how to display names, and a "Compact" or "Clean" message style.
 There is no way to customize the message style in Teams.

 Teams - The channel type, not the app

 I keep specifying "Teams, the channel not the app" to note that I am specifically talking about one particular area of the Teams app.
 This is another kind of general pet peeve of mine with Microsoft: the naming of things often causes confusion in itself.
 They choose kind of generic names (word, teams, access) and without specifically calling things out is can be confusing if I am talking about "a word" or "word, the microsoft word processing app".
 Same goes for "Teams the application" vs. "Teams the channel".

 Tangled Threads (2021-07-30)